 Skip to main content

-A workflow is made of five steps.
-Most workflows only use the first two — Parse and Extract.
-The other three are there for when your documents are more complicated.
+Most workflows only use the first two steps — Parse and Extract.
+The rest are there for when your documents are more complicated, or when you want something back other than data.

 Parse